Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 Cold Archive provides long-term data storage by archiving bucket objects onto physical tapes.
 Restoration may take some time since data is read from tapes.

-As explained in details in the [Cold Archive FAQ](pages/storage_and_backup/object_storage/cold_archive_faq), there are two ways of consuming Cold Archive are:
+As explained in details in the [Cold Archive FAQ](/pages/storage_and_backup/object_storage/cold_archive_faq), there are two ways of consuming Cold Archive:

-- Cold Archive v1, a standalone bucket-granular Cold Archive solution (legacy offering), and
+- **Cold Archive v1, a standalone bucket-granular Cold Archive solution (legacy offering).**
-- Cold Archive v2, an Object Storage class/tier that allows archiving individual objects within a container.
+- **Cold Archive v2, an Object Storage class/tier that allows archiving individual objects within a container.**

 Although there are two underlying ways of consuming Cold Archive, we continue to refer to the solution as 'Cold Archive' in all customer-facing materials, including the product page and customer experience, without explicitly mentioning 'v1' or 'v2'.